[object Object]

 JavaScript: Skips this compilation step entirely.
 Instead, it’s interpreted directly by web browsers, making it quicker to set up and test your code.

-3. Platform Independence
+3. Platform independence

 Java: Once compiled into bytecode, Java code can run on almost any system with a JVM installed (Windows, Mac, Linux).
 This makes it a portable choice for developers.